mmuratarat/mmuratarat.github.io/_pages/faq.md

 p\left(\theta \right)\propto {\sqrt  {\det {\mathcal  {I}}\left( \theta\right)}}
 $$

-where the Fisher information $\mathcal{I}\left(\theta \right)$ is given by
+where the Fisher information $\mathcal{I}\left(\theta \right)$ ) is defined when $\theta$ is unidimensional by the second derivative of the log-likelihood:

 $$
 \mathcal{I}\left(\theta \right) = - E_{\theta} \left(\frac{d^{2} log\left(p(x \mid \theta \right)}{d \theta^{2}} \right)
 $$

+Jeffreys prior provides a method for constructing a prior distribution over parameters for a given model (likelihood function) such that the prior distribution is "invariant under reparameterization."

 Jeffrey's prior is not conjugate prior.
-Jeffreys priors work well for single parameter models, but not for models with multidimensional parameters. n.
+Jeffreys priors work well for single parameter models, but not for models with multidimensional parameters.
 They are based on a principle of invariance: one should be able to apply these priors to certain situations, apply a change of variable, and still get the same answer.
 Suppose we are provided with some model and some data, i.e. with a likelihood function $p(x \mid \theta)$.
 One should be able to manipulate the likelihood and get a prior on $\theta$, from the likelihood only.
 Note how this approach goes contrary to the subjective Bayesian frame of mind, in which one first chooses a prior on then $\theta$ and then applies it to the likelihood to derive the posterior:

 For example, suppose $x$ is binomially distributed, $x \sim Bin(n, \theta),\,\,\, 0 \leq \theta \leq 1$, whose pdf is given by: